Fleyer History, Family Crest & Coats of Arms

 Early Origins of the Fleyer family

 The surname Fleyer was first found in Devon where they held a family seat "at Floyer-Hayes, in the parish of St. Thomas in that county, soon after the Norman Conquest."
 The estate remained in the family until the latter part of the 17th century.

 Important Dates for the Fleyer family

 This web page shows only a small excerpt of our Fleyer research.
-Another 401 words (29 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Fleyer History in all our PDF Extended History products and printed products wherever possible.
+Another 201 words (14 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Fleyer History in all our PDF Extended History products and printed products wherever possible.